middlebury/college-handbook/content/iv-policies-for-the-institute/c-faculty-handbook/6-evaluation-of-the-faculty.md

 Requests for promotions shall be considered according to the schedule in [Appendix A](/pages/iv-policies-for-the-institute/c-faculty-handbook/appendix-a-faculty-evaluation-schedule).
 Faculty members may apply and be considered for promotion in accordance with the following schedules and criteria:

-i. **Lecturer**, for promotion to **senior lecturer**, at any time after meeting the requirement for appointment to the rank of Senior Lecturer (section [C.5.a.](/pages/iv-policies-for-the-institute/c-faculty-handbook/5-policies-and-procedures-for-members-of-the-faculty#categories)).

-ii. **Lecturer** or **senior lecturer**, for appointment as **assistant** or **associate professor**, after completion of the doctoral degree (section [C.5.a.](/pages/iv-policies-for-the-institute/c-faculty-handbook/5-policies-and-procedures-for-members-of-the-faculty#categories)).

-iii. **Assistant professor (or assistant professors of professional practice),** for promotion to **associate professor (or associate professors of professional practice)**, after four (4) years in rank, if at least two (2) of those years have been completed at the Institute, and after a total of at least five (5) years of full-time teaching or equivalent professional experience.
+i. **Assistant professor** (or assistant professors of professional practice)**,** for promotion to **associate professor** (or associate professors of professional practice), after four (4) years in rank, if at least two (2) of those years have been completed at the Institute, and after a total of at least five (5) years of full-time teaching or equivalent professional experience.
 Application for promotion can be made in the spring semester of the fifth year and promotion, if awarded, shall become effective at the start of the sixth year.

-iv. **Associate professors (or associate professors of professional practice)**, can apply for promotion to **full** **professor (or full professor of professional practice)**, in either of the following cases:
+ii. **Associate professors** (or associate professors of professional practice) can apply for promotion to **full professor** (or full professor of professional practice) in either of the following cases:

-1\] For those who joined MIIS faculty as an associate professor they are eligible to apply after four (4) years in rank at the associate level, if at least three (3) of those years have been completed at the Institute.
+\[1\] For those who joined MIIS faculty as an associate professor, they are eligible to apply after four (4) years in rank at the associate level, if at least three (3) of those years have been completed at the Institute.

-2\] For those who joined MIIS faculty as an assistant professor, they are eligible to apply after completing nine (9) years of full-time teaching at accredited institutions of higher learning, or, if they are professors of professional practice, equivalent professional experience, and after four (4) years in rank at the associate level at the Institute.
+\[2\] For those who joined MIIS faculty as an assistant professor, they are eligible to apply after completing nine (9) years of full-time teaching at accredited institutions of higher learning, or, if they are professors of professional practice, equivalent professional experience, and after four (4) years in rank at the associate level at the Institute.

 Application for promotion to full professor can be made at earliest in the spring semester of the first academic year in which they have met the above criteria.
-If awarded, faculty will be notified of promotion by the end of that spring semester in the academic year in which they apply, and promotion shall become effective at the start of the following academic year (July 1st).
+If awarded, faculty will be notified of promotion by the end of that spring semester in the academic year in which they apply, and promotion shall become effective at the start of the following academic year (July 1st)."

 Among the considerations for promotion are the criteria for measuring excellence mentioned in Section [C.6.a.](/pages/iv-policies-for-the-institute/c-faculty-handbook/6-evaluation-of-the-faculty#criteria), as well as any further guidance established in each school.
 The principal determining factors for promotion for all faculty members, however, are excellence in teaching and validation of professional status, as determined by the individual school.
 Promotion to associate professor or professor requires evidence of significant contributions to the objectives of the Institute.